-No party may use any software, program, routine, query, device or manual process in an attempt to bypass security measures (including attempting to probe, scan or test vulnerabilities to breach security); access data the party is not authorized to access; interfere with the proper operation of IdenTrust's CA systems; or impose a disproportionately large load on (i.e., overload or crash) the infrastructure supporting IdenTrust's systems (e.g., DoS/DDoS attacks, viruses, etc.).
-IdenTrust's CA, CSA, and RA equipment, including all Cryptomodules, are located in a state, which has statutes against computer trespass and intrusion.
+No party may use any software, program, routine, query, device or manual process in an attempt to bypass security measures (including attempting to probe, scan or test vulnerabilities to breach security) unless that party has a legitimate business need to do so and such activities have been authorized by the CIO or another Risk Management Committee member, provided that no Risk Management Committee member shall authorize themselves or a person, directly or indirectly, under their management."); interfere with the proper operation of IdenTrust's CA systems; or impose a disproportionately large load on (i.e., overload or crash) the infrastructure supporting IdenTrust's systems (e.g., DoS/DDoS attacks, viruses, etc.).
+IdenTrust's CA, CSA, and RA equipment, including all Cryptomodules, are located in a state that has statutes against computer trespass and intrusion.
 In addition, federal computer security legislation applies.
-Together, those laws generally forbid unauthorized use and access to IdenTrust computer equipment; however, legal advice should be obtained in specific cases.
+Together, those laws generally forbid unauthorized use and access to IdenTrust computer equipment.